Anisotropic global microlocal analysis for tempered distributions: Introduction

 For $s > 0$ and $m \in \ro$ we study symbols that are smooth and satisfy estimates of the form

 This is a generalization of the isotropic Shubin symbols that satisfy the estimates with $s=1$.
 When $s \neq 1$ an anisotropic symbol is still embedded in an isotropic Shubin symbol space of possibly higher order.
+These symbol classes were introduced in \cite[Definition~3.1]{Parenti1}, and the corresponding basic calculus is briefly stated there without proofs.
+In this paper we provide detailed proofs of the calculus from scratch, and extend the analysis to an adapted anisotropic Gabor microlocal analysis.

 For fixed $s > 0$ we show that the anisotropic symbols give rise to a subcalculus of the isotropic Shubin calculus.
 More precisely the anisotropic symbol classes are independent of the quantization parameter that admits transfer between Weyl and Kohn--Nirenberg quantization.
 They are also stable with respect to operator composition as well as formal adjoint.